FullBoreStudios/joplinaffordabletree/README.md

-# Affordable Tree Service Website
+# Affordable Tree Services Website

 This repository comprises the source code for a new and refreshed website for Affordable Tree Service.
 A responsive single page site meant to be clean and simple.